Two Chinas

 The concept of Two Chinas refers to the political divide between the People's Republic of China (PRC) and the Republic of China (ROC).
 Founded in 1912, the ROC governed mainland China until the Chinese Communist Party established the PRC in 1949, forcing the ROC to retreat to Taiwan after losing the Chinese Civil War.
-Both are rival governments claiming to be the sole legitimate authority over all of China (One China), encompassing mainland China and Taiwan, and neither recognizes the other’s legitimacy.
+Both are rival governments claiming to be the sole legitimate authority over all of China (One China), encompassing mainland China and Taiwan, and neither recognises the other’s legitimacy.

 Today, they operate as separate entities with different political systems and ideologies.
 The differences between the two Chinas are stark, with the PRC being a one-party communist state and the ROC a multi-party democracy after transitioning from one-party military rule.
-Both countries maintain separate diplomatic relations.
+Both regions maintain separate diplomatic relations.